wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 // g1pub is the miner node's g1pub value
 var g1pub     = "YourPK2"

-// feeRate is the delegate dividend ratio if set to 100, means it's a single miner do not accept delegate in. var feeRate   = 100
+// feeRate is the percent of the reward kept by the node in delegation - 100 indicates the node does not accept delegation. var feeRate   = 100

-// lockTime is the time for miner works which measures in epoch count.
-And must larger than 5. var lockTime  = 30
+// lockTime is the length of stake locking time measured in epochs - minimum required locking time of 5 epochs var lockTime  = 30

-// baseAddr is the fund source account. var baseAddr  = "YourAccountAddress"
+// baseAddr is the stake funding source account var baseAddr  = "YourAccountAddress"

-// passwd is the fund source account password. var passwd    = "YourPassword"
+// passwd is the stake funding source account password var passwd    = "YourPassword"

-//-------INPUT PARAMS YOU SHOULD MODIFY TO YOURS--------------------
+//-------INPUT PARAMS SHOULD BE REPLACED WITH YOURS--------------------

 //------------------RUN CODE DO NOT MODIFY------------------